Want to know more? Request a Callback

 Scar tissue is less elastic and breaks more easily.
 It has been shown that injuries leave the deeper muscles weakened, permanently, even after the pain has gone.
 The only way to make the muscle recover is to do specific exercises (see Spinal rehabilitation).

-What Can I Do To Stop The Back Pain Recurring?
+What Can I Do To Stop The Back Pain from Recurring?

 Just relying on taking pain killers and rest does not deal with the underlying causes, so even if the pain goes away with rest, it is bound to come back due to the remaining underlying weakness.

-My Pain Usually Goes In A Couple Of Days
+My Pain Usually Goes away In A Couple Of Days

 That is good!
-But each time you injure your back you create more of a weakness.
-The natural progression of back pain is that after each time you are more likely to get another episode.
-The episodes usually get more frequent and start to last longer and eventually the pain does not go away at all.
+But each time you injure your back, you create more of a weakness.
+The natural progression of back pain is that after each episode you are more likely to get another episode.
+The episodes usually get more frequent and start to last longer, and eventually, the pain does not go away at all.

 Painkillers Simply Mask The Pain!